agroal/pgagroal/doc/man/pgagroal-admin.1.rst

 ========

 master-key
-  Create or update the master key
+  Create or update the master key.
+The master key will be created in the pgagroal user home directory under ~/.pgagroal

 add-user
   Add a user